Holidays with your dog in St Ives

 Rocky’s Pet Care can be found on Tregenna Hill in St Ives.
-It’s both a pet shop and grooming salon if your pet fancies a pamper (please check their website to find out when they are re-opening).
+It’s both a pet shop and grooming salon if your pet fancies a pamper.

 If you’re in need of some pup-sitting when you’re holidaying, Doggy Daycare in nearby St Erth, provides an excellent service during weekdays.
 Local Trusted Pet and House Sitter, Christine Bradly, also comes highly recommended by guests who have used her pet care services.

 The Pets At Home store in Penzance has a walk-in vet clinic and grooming parlour, as well as a large range of dog food and equipment.